addshore/mediawiki-docker-dev/README.md

 Create and start containers.

-This includes setting up a default wiki @ http://default.web.mw.localhost:8080 with an "admin" user that has password "adminpass".
+This includes setting up a default wiki @ http://default.web.mw.localhost:8080 with an "admin" user that has password "dockerpass".

 You can choose the spec of the system that the up command will set up by using a custom .env file called local.env and customizing the variables.